wilbooorn/prepwork/w2/w2d4/exercises/bracket-methods.md

 Many of these board games are played on a two-dimensional grid.
 In our code, we represent these grids with 2D arrays.

-For example, a tic tac toe game board/grid:
+These grids will usually be stored as an instance variable.
+For example, here's a tic tac toe grid:

 ```
-grid = [
+@grid = [
   [:X, nil, :O],
   [:X, :O, nil],
   [nil, nil, nil]